Stibabenzene

-Stibinin, also known as stibabenzene, is an organic chemical compound.
-Stibinin has the chemical formula C5H5Sb|auto=1.
-The molecule, stibinin, is a derivative of benzene, with one of the carbon atoms in the 6-membered ring replaced by an antimony (Sb) atom.
-Stibinin is a molecule that is considered to be an organoantimony compound due to it containing carbon, hydrogen, and antimony atoms.
+Stibabenzene is an organic chemical compound.
+Stibabenzene has the chemical formula C5H5Sb|auto=1.
+The molecule is a derivative of benzene, with one of the carbon atoms in the 6-membered ring replaced by an antimony (Sb) atom.
+Stibabenzene is a molecule that is considered to be an organoantimony compound due to it containing carbon, hydrogen, and antimony atoms.

 Laboratory synthesis

-The synthesis of stibinin can be accomplished in a three step process.
+The synthesis of stibabenzene can be accomplished in a three step process.
 The final product can be isolated, even though the molecule is highly labile.
 The first step of this synthesis involves the treatment of penta-1,4-diyne with dibutylstannane as shown in the figure below.

 The second step of the synthesis involves reacting the product of the first step, 1,1-dibutyl-1,4-dihydrostannine, with antimony trichloride, to yield 1-chloro-1-stibacyclohexa-2,5-diene.

-The final step of the synthesis of stibinin involves treating 1-chloro-1-stibacyclohexa-2,5-diene with a base, such as DBN, to yield the final product of stibinin.
+The final step of the synthesis of stibabenzene involves treating 1-chloro-1-stibacyclohexa-2,5-diene with a base, such as DBN, to yield the final product of stibabenzene.

 Similar compounds

-It is noted that other benzene derivatives with one carbon replaced with a group 15 element can be synthesized via a similar synthetic pathway to that which stibinin is synthesized.
+It is noted that other benzene derivatives with one carbon replaced with a group 15 element can be synthesized via a similar synthetic pathway to that which stibabenzene is synthesized.
 The reaction of 1,1-dibutyl-1,4-dihydrostannine with arsenic trichloride, phosphorus tribromide, or bismuth trichloride can yield arsabenzene, phosphabenzene, or 1-chloro-1-bismacyclohexa-2,5-diene respectively.
 Treatment of 1-chloro-1-bismacyclohexa-2,5-diene with a base, such as DBN, can yield the product bismabenzene.